CD or munis: Compare the options

 Use the tool below to see if an investment in tax-free municipal bonds makes sense for your clients.

 This hypothetical example does not reflect the performance of any particular investment.
-Sources: Yields are from Bloomberg and Barclays, as of 12/31/15.
-The average rate on 6-month negotiable certificates of deposit (secondary market) was 0.89%, quoted on an investment basis; the Barclays Municipal Bond Index yield-to-worst was 2.09%.
+Sources: Yields are from Bloomberg and Bloomberg Barclays, as of 12/31/16.
+The average rate on 6-month negotiable certificates of deposit (secondary market) was 1.27%, quoted on an investment basis; the Bloomberg Barclays Municipal Bond Index yield-to-worst was 2.65%.
 Tax information is from the Tax Foundation.
-State and federal tax rates are as of 1/1/16.
+State and federal tax rates are for the 2017 calendar year, as of 1/1/17.

 Safe, but slow